 Online software is designed for after-the-fact filing.
 You work on only your actual return.
 It’s difficult to create multiple versions under the same user and compare the effects of different moves.
 If you’d like to see how much that 1099 cost you in taxes, you can delete it but you will have to re-enter it before filing.

-The software download/CD works on a data file.
-It’s very easy to create a copy of the data file and name it something else.
+The downloaded software works with data files.
+It’s easy to create a copy of the data file and name it something else.
 Then you delete that 1099 in the copy and compare the results.
-You won’t mess up your good copy.
-For instance you can see the effect of how making more money will affect your ACA tax credit, how contributing to Traditional 401k versus Roth 401k will affect your taxes, what if you earned more interest and less dividends, and so on.
-Besides filing your tax return, the installed software is also a very powerful planning tool.
+You won’t mess up your original data file.
+For instance, you can see the effect of how making more money will affect your ACA tax credit, how contributing to Traditional 401k versus Roth 401k will affect your taxes, what if you earned higher interest and less in dividends, and so on.
+Besides filing your tax return, the installed software is also a powerful planning tool.

 It’s much more difficult to do this type of what-if analysis with online software.
 You can register with two different email addresses, one for filing and the other for planning, but you will have to enter your data twice and be careful to keep them in sync.
 You will have to remember to undo the changes you made in the planning profile to go back to the baseline before you make additional changes for planning purposes.